-13.1 Source Release Files
+15.3 Source Release Files

-The source code has been broken into three separate tar files each corresponding to a different module in the Bacula git repository.
+The source code has been broken into five separate tar files each corresponding to a different module in the Bacula git repository.
 The released files are:

-- bacula-7.2.0.tar.gz This is the primary source code release for Bacula.
-On each release the version number (7.2.0) will be updated. - bacula-docs-7.2.0.tar.bz2 This file contains a copy of the docs directory with the documents prebuild.
+- bacula-9.4.0.tar.gz This is the primary source code release for Bacula.
+On each release the version number (9.4.0) will be updated. - bacula-docs-9.4.0.tar.bz2 This file contains a copy of the docs directory with the documents prebuild.
 English HTML directory, single HTML file, and pdf file.
 The French, German, Spanish translations are not built, but can be obtained from the git repository.
-Note that this file is big, it used .bz2 compression which reduces the size. - bacula-gui-7.2.0.tar.gz This file contains the non-core GUI programs.
-Currently, it contains Baculum, a PHP program for producing management viewing of your Bacula job status in a browser. - win32bacula-7.2.0.exe This file is the 32 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
+Note that this file is big, it used .bz2 compression which reduces the size. - bacula-gui-9.4.0.tar.gz This file contains the non-core GUI programs.
+Currently, it contains Baculum, a PHP program for producing management viewing of your Bacula job status in a browser. - bacula-regress-9.4.0.tar.gz This file contains the regression tests that developers and testers use to test Bacula.
+Community users can help a lot by running these regression tests on various different Unix/Linux distributions. - bacula-sigs-9.4.0.tar.gz This tar file contains the hash coded signature files that are signed by the Bacula project.
+These signature files are signed by the Bacula project private key, and can be used in conjunction with the Bacula project public key found on the www.bacula.org web site to allow you to verify that the source files that you downloaded are genuine and have no errors. - bacula-win32-9.4.0.exe This file is the 32 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
 This client will also run on 64 bit Windows machines, but VSS support is not available if you are running a 64 bit version of Windows.
-This installer installs only the FD, the Director and Storage daemon are not included. - win64bacula-7.2.0.exe This file is the 64 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
+This installer installs only the FD, the Director and Storage daemon are not included.

+bacula-win64-9.4.0.exe This file is the 64 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
 This client will only run on 64 bit Windows OS machines.
 It will not run on 32 bit machines or 32 bit Windows OSes.
-The win64bacula release is necessary for Volume Shadow Copy (VSS) to work on Win64 OSes.
-This installer installs only the FD, the Director and Storage daemon are not included.
+The Bacula Win64 release is necessary for Volume Shadow Copy (VSS) to work on Win64 OSes.
+This installer installs only the FD and the SD (disk only.
+The Windows Director daemon is not included as it is not currently supported.

-13.2 Upgrading Bacula
+15.4 Upgrading Bacula